 A bet is the act of placing a monetary wager on an outcome of a game, event, or an event within a game or event.
 The bet is placed with a bookmaker who provides the odds on said wager.

 Line betting is a type of bet where the is being adjusted for a team by setting a margin to make the game equal i.e giving the teams an equal chance making the odds even on both sides.
 Also known as the Point Spread.
-Read more about Betting Line…
+How the Betting Line works

 A bookmaker is defined as the person or persons who create/calculate the odds and lines on games and events, collect wagers on the events, and pay out winnings to successful bettors.

 The act of buying points in betting line, or point spread in your favor in exchange for lesser odds.
 This act can also be taken on game totals for over/under game total wagering as well.
 Buying points is popular in NFL wagering when point spreads are around the 3- and 7-point thresholds, as those are the most popular score discrepancy outcomes.
 For example, if betting on an underdog who sits at +3 at -110, you can often buy a half-point to move the spread to +3.5 and sacrifice odds to -120 or -125, depending on your bookmaker.
 This can be done for favorites as well, for example moving from -3 to -2.5 for an NFL game to ensure a successful wager and not a push should the game end with a 3-point discrepancy.allows for the option of moving the

 The closing line is defined as the line offered when bets are closed by the bookmaker.
 A successful bettor will consistently find what is called “Closing Line Value” or CLV, which refers to the value of a bet made versus the closing line.
 A bettor who consistently finds CLV should realize long-term success.